-MLGW’s popular My Account website includes tools that help customers with smart meters track their electricity, natural gas and water use—and costs—online.
+MLGW’s popular My Account website includes explore usage tools that help customers with smart meters track their electricity, natural gas and water use—and costs—online.
 The information is uploaded after the smart meters’ daily read and contains up to two years of history for detailed analysis.
-(Commercial customers will have access to smart meter data in My Account by late 2018.
-Additional features that provide alerts based on customer-selected preferences also will debut in late 2019.
+(Commercial customers will have access to smart meter data in My Account by end of 2022.

 With multiple graphs and bill-to-date projections, participants see how their electricity, natural gas and water usage changes throughout the month, providing greater information for better control over when and how utilities are used.